holyshipt/proofpoint-platform-dockerized/README.md

 ### Proofpoint platform service dockerized

-This is intended for developers debugging, testing purpose only, production quality support is not developed.
+This is intended for [proofpoint platform](https://github.com/proofpoint/platform) developers debugging, testing purpose only, production quality support is not developed.

 Dockerizing platform service is achieved by using [yelp/dumb-init](https://github.com/Yelp/dumb-init) as base image, with custom python bootstrap script that secures a pid for running after loading proper config files enforced by the platform:
 - bootstrap: `bin/config.properties`